Pollution

 Find out more about the air quality in Redbridge, how we monitor it and strategies for managing air pollution in our latest air quality annual status report.

-Changes to the Low Emission Zone (LEZ)
+Low Emission Zone (LEZ)

 The majority of Redbridge is covered by the Low Emission Zone.

 If you want to drive a lorry, bus, coach or other specialist heavy diesel vehicle in the Low Emission Zone (LEZ) without paying a daily charge, it needs to meet certain emissions standards.
-The LEZ scheme is dealt with by Transport for London (TfL) through the Transport for London website
+The LEZ scheme is dealt with by Transport for London (TfL) through the Transport for London website.

-Ultra Low Emission Zone (ULEZ)
+Ultra Low Emission Zone (ULEZ) Expansion 2023

 airText - air quality alerts

-airTEXT is a free service for the public providing air quality alerts by SMS text message, email and voicemail and 3 day forecasts of air quality, pollen, UV and temperature across Greater London and the South East.
+airTEXT is a free service for the public providing air quality alerts by SMS text message, email and voicemail and three day forecasts of air quality, pollen, UV and temperature across Greater London and the South East.

 Permitted processes are installations that have a potential to cause pollution, e.g dry cleaners, vehicle re-sprayers, petrol stations.
 Environmental Health Officers inspect and regulate these processes/installations, also known as Part B processes.